oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

   to the client.
-* Supporting the implicit flow requires additional code, more upkeep and understanding of the related security considerations, while limiting the authorization server to just the authorization code flow simplifies the implementation.
+* Supporting the implicit flow requires additional code, more upkeep and understanding of the related security considerations, while limiting the authorization server to just the authorization code flow reduces the attack surface of the implementation.
 * If the JavaScript application gets wrapped into a native app, then {{RFC8252}}
-  also requires the use of the authorization code flow.
+  also requires the use of the authorization code flow with PKCE anyway.

 In OpenID Connect, the id_token is sent in a known format (as a JWT), and digitally signed.
 Performing OpenID Connect using the authorization code flow also provides